 4. Press DTA-60-ADD-RUN.
-The operating system id and license or contract number should be displayed on the VDU.
+The operating system ID and license or contract number should be displayed on the VDU.
 For Perkin-Elmer Series 3200 processors, enter:

-This procedure should be followed only immediately after system initialization.
+This procedure should only be followed immediately after system initialization.

 To avoid repeating this procedure for each system initialization, the operating system should be patched by OS/32 Patch.